kostergroup/SIMsalabim/README.md

 ## Instructional videos

-In order to help new users to get the most out of SIMsalabim, we have recorded a few instructional videos:
+In order to help new users to get the most out of SIMsalabim/ZimT, we have recorded a few instructional videos:

 1 [Installation and basic use](https://youtu.be/0mtpGJMnbFE "Installation and basic use")